-Response to complaints on fingerjoined lumber involving visual grade, size, moisture content, tally, fingerjoints or assigned design values, shall be based on the applicable requirements within this section of the Standard, and by the requirements set forth in the NLGA Standard Grading Rules (see Section 1.2 of this Standard).
+Response to complaints on fingerjoined lumber involving visual grade, size, moisture content, tally, fingerjoints or assigned design values, shall be based on the applicable requirements within this section of the Standard, and by the requirements set forth in NLGA Para.
+400.